iCliniq Logo

 • Drooping of the facial muscles.

-Ear ache is associated with many conditions, and the most common among them is an ear infection.
+Earache is associated with many conditions, and the most common among them is an ear infection.
 Most of the treatments are not needed, and the symptoms resolve on their own.
-Other than antibiotics, there are certain things that can be done at home which will provide relief from the symptoms.
-But the symptoms should be monitored while doing these home remedies.
-If you observe that the home remedies are not providing any relief and are worsening the present symptoms, then the use of the home remedies should be stopped at that moment, and you should consult with a doctor.
+Other than antibiotics, certain things can be done at home that will provide relief from the symptoms.
+However, the symptoms should be monitored while doing these home remedies.
+If individuals observe that the home remedies are not providing any relief and are worsening the present symptoms, then the use of the home remedies should be stopped at that moment, and they should consult with a doctor.

 Frequently Asked Questions